shivanshdave/2020-432/projects/project1/README.md

       - you’ll need at a minimum to present a nomogram and plot of the effects from `plot(summary(modelname))` for this augmenmted model, using `ols`.
+      - you’ll want to look at an ANOVA comparison of Model B to Model A in order to understand whether the changes you’ve made led to statistically detectable improvements in prediction.
       - you’ll also need to present the residual plots for the model you’ve fit, which is easiest to do if you fit the model with `lm`.
           - if you’ve used multiple imputation, prepare a residuals vs. fitted values plot and evaluate it using `ols`.
-7.  **Validating the Models** the results of a validation comparison of the “augmented model” to the “kitchen sink” model which should help you select a “final model” from the two possibilities.
+7.  **Validating the Models** the results of a validation comparison of the “augmented model” B to the “main effects” model A which should help you select a “final model” from the two possibilities.
 Feasible ways to do this include:
       - an initial partition into training and test samples,
       - or a k-fold cross-validation strategy,
       - perhaps you might also develop validated \(R^2\) statistics